HafizAhmedMoon/ngx-hooks/README.md

 ## Why Function APIs?

-- Declarative way to write Angular Components, Directives and Services
+- More declarative way to write Angular Components, Directives and Services
-- Reuse same functions between different components
+- Reuse same functions between different components/directives so no need to create services to splitting out methods to reduce component file or making it reusable.
 - Easy to split up functionality into functions of large component without creating unnecessarily more components.
 - Encourages to write implementation detail free tests